danielktaylor/fabric-js-editor/README.md

 # Fabric.js Editor

-A vector image editor that uses the HTML5 canvas element and [Fabric.js](http://fabricjs.com/)
+A 100% web-based vector image editor that uses the HTML5 canvas element and [Fabric.js](http://fabricjs.com/)

 ## Running the code